University Policies

 5.0 Responsibilities

 All individuals to whom this policy applies are responsible for becoming familiar with and following this policy.
 University supervisors are responsible for promoting the understanding of this policy and for taking appropriate steps to help ensure compliance with it.
+In addition to responsibilities already defined in the policy the following offices will:

 6.0 Consequences for Violating this Policy